RuthAndRoth/Ruth/README.md

 ## Current Release

-The Ruth/Roth 2.0 current release files have been kept in a number of 'Current Release' directories before now.
+The Ruth2/Roth2 current release files have been kept in a number of 'Current Release' directories before now.
 We have renamed these directories to 'Release' as there is no longer a need to distinguish which release they belong to.

 ## Previous Release

-The Ruth 2.0 RC2 release files have been kept in a number of 'Previous Release' directories in the repo.
+The Ruth2 RC#2 release files have been kept in a number of 'Previous Release' directories in the repo.
 These have been archived into a git branch named 'archive-ruth-rc2' and the directories renamed 'Release' in that branch.
 These 'Previous Release' directories will be removed from the master branch in the